 Manual document processes eat up time and money

 In terms of dollars, employees spend somewhere around 150 hours a year searching for files in cabinets.
 At $30/hour, that’s an expense of $4500 per employee lost per year doing nothing more than searching.
-Think about how much time and money is being wasted in your organization.
+Think about how much time and money is being wasted in your organisation.
 Or conversely how it could be better spent.

 Paper-based processes are not portable

-Paper processes require your organization to stock lots of paper, envelopes, supplies, and other inventory including large, cumbersome, and expensive equipment.
+Paper processes require your organisation to stock lots of paper, envelopes, supplies, and other inventory including large, cumbersome, and expensive equipment.
 During the pandemic lockdowns, some businesses had no choice but to have their employees bring various supplies home including postage meters to complete their work and keep business-critical documents flowing.
 As the current world situation continues to evolve and the world shifts to a more hybrid workforce model, you never know what could be around the corner.

 What if your key employees had to work from home?
 Digital delivery is an advantage versus sending someone into the office to do a print run.
 A laptop loaded with intuitive automation software with access to digital delivery channels, can be easily transported anywhere, to keep employees equally as productive wherever they are.